The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 The header on the Night Sky page shows the current Moon phase, along with information about the night time at your location.
 Night Time shows the duration of the night, which is the period between sunset and sunrise, and it includes the three phases of twilight in the morning and evening.
 Because of this, the time span displayed under Night Time includes periods when the sky is not entirely dark and when it is difficult to see the fainter objects in the sky.
 In addition, the times for Sunset, Sunrise, End of Twilight (nautical), and Start of Twilight (nautical) are displayed.

-Please note: Before noon, this page shows the times for the previous night.
+Note: Before noon, this page shows the times for the previous night.
 It switches to the coming night at noon local time (page reload needed).

 Search for a different location